tsnellgrove/dark_castle3/doc/to_do.md

 			- IDEA: modular machines should be designed so that it is easy to trigger & run them from interupt()
 		- DEC: want a more consistent approach

-	- INPROC: sort out Error class idea
+	- DONE: sort out Error class idea
 		- DONE: create fresh map of class inheritance
 			- DONE: map class_std classes
 			- DONE: map class_gs classes